UK2group/terraform-provider-ics/README.md

 - **Ultra-Simple Interface**: Just specify `instance_type`, `location`, and `operating_system` - the provider handles everything else
 - **Automatic Validation**: Real-time validation with helpful error messages showing available alternatives
 - **Zero Discovery Required**: No need for data sources or complex lookups - just specify what you want
-- **Comprehensive Error Messages**: Clear guidance when combinations aren't available
-- **Automatic Provisioning**: Polls for up to 30 minutes waiting for server provisioning to complete
+- **Automatic Provisioning**: Waits for up to 30 minutes waiting for server provisioning to complete
-- **Simplified Billing**: Automatically uses hourly billing for easy cleanup and testing
 - **Optional Data Sources**: Available for discovery if needed, but not required for basic usage

 ## Installation